Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

 - Cincinnati Reds outfielder Frank Robinson hit his first of 586 HRs.
 Robinson also became the National League’s “Rookie of the Year.”

 - In 1956, Anthony Bourdain, Arsenio Hall, Bill Maher, Bob Saget, Carrie Fisher, Joe Montana, Kenny G, La Toya Jackson, Mel Gibson, and Tom Hanks were all born.

 - Consumer products introduced during 1956 include Certs, Cocoa Puffs, Comet cleanser, the Dove bar, Glade air fresheners, Play-Doh, Raid insecticide, Scotchgard stain repellent, Secret deodorant, Wisk laundry detergent, and Yahtzee, a dice game made by Milton Bradley.

 - American companies and brands established during 1956 include 84 Lumber, Christopher Ranch, Clayton Homes, FICO, Jersey Mike’s Subs, Marshalls, Midas, Mister Donut, Mister Softee, Payless, Sbarro, and Williams Sonoma.

 - At the 29th Scripps National Spelling Bee, 13-year-old Melody Sachko of Pittsburgh, PA correctly spelled the word "condominium."

 This article teaches you fun facts, trivia, and history events from the year 1956.
-Find out about popular TV shows, movies, music, books, foods, sports facts, famous birthdays, and other cool pop culture trends to get the right mix of questions and answers for your 1950s-themed trivia game.
+Find out about popular TV shows, movies, music, books, foods, sports facts, political and economic news, advances in science and medicine, famous birthdays, and other cool pop culture trends to get the right mix of questions and answers for your 1950s-themed trivia game.

 Table of Contents